perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 * File stuff is not necessary for embedded systems, only when running on top of OS, so it is not as important

 ## Questions for Leonidas
+* Does memory_bandwidth_bench make sense in our case?

 ## Future improvements
 * Improve verification so that the benchmark contains only the code that is unique to it